theovassiliou/hc2-tools/cmd/hc2SceneInteract/README.md

 # hc2SceneInteract

-Start, top, enable or disable scenes in the Fibaro HC2 system.
-In addition you can retrieve the debug messages for an executing scene of the Fibaro HC2 system.
+Start, stop, enable or disable scenes in the Fibaro HC2 system.
+In addition, you can retrieve the debug messages for an executing scene of the Fibaro HC2 system.

 It is a powerful tool intended to create a round-trip workflow.
 Plays together with hc2UploadScene and hc2DownloadScene commands.